 The methods with the tech transfer process must be project management office (PMO) driven, and from my experience, with no exceptions.
 It requires dedicated project managers (PMs) with the requisite knowledge, training, and education for the task.
-It also requires Project Management Body of Knowledge (PMBOK) style rigidity: kick-off meetings, RACI diagrams to know who is responsible, accountable, consulted, and/or informed.
-In other words, there has to be clear roles and responsibilities.
+It also requires Project Management Body of Knowledge (PMBOK) style rigidity: kick-off meetings and RACI diagrams to know who is responsible, accountable, consulted, and/or informed.
+In other words, there must be clear roles and responsibilities.

 Mother Nature (Environment)

-As for work space, pick the best location on site.
-In 6M terminology: temperature, humidity, noise disturbance, vibrancy, lighting, and indoor pollution must be desirable.
+As for workspace, pick the best location on site.
+In 6M terminology: temperature, humidity, noise disturbance, vibrancy, lighting, and indoor pollution must be at the desirable levels.
 Why?
-The end result is that the best people in the organization want to work on a tech transfer project because the team is incentivized with desirable location, environment, decision-making capacity, and premier visibility in the organization.
+The end result is that the best people in the organization want to work on a tech transfer project because the team is incentivized with desirable location, environment, decision-making capacity, and premier visibility within the organization.

-So, all that done, how to pick the people to work on the project.
+So, with all that done, how do you pick the right people to work on the project?
 Always, always pick the best in the organization with few exceptions.
 This means the best techs, chemists, managers, and directors—the personnel that have the best technology proficiency and experience that meet and exceed expectations.
 Case in point: our best manufacturing technical expert was the department director.
 Did that decision have temporary impact on day-to-day operations?
 You bet.
 Solution: Allow other promising stars to rise.
 The associate director and manager filled the gap.

-In terms of Stephen Covey (and beginning with the end in mind), for a successful tech transfer, I ask: What do we want the conclusion of a tech transfer to look like?
+In terms of Stephen Covey’s philosophy (and beginning with the end in mind), for a successful tech transfer, I ask: What do we want the conclusion of a tech transfer to look like?
 The answer: A robust, repeatable, well planned, transfer of product from R&D to a commercial facility using the most talented people in the organization.
-Result: each transfer was about 18 months in duration and at the end of the transfer project, the team did not want to disband.
-That’s pretty sweet.